 Roman Amphitheater in Alexandria Design

-The Roman amphitheater in Alexandria was designed by the architect Decimus Junius Brutus.
-The Amphitheater is located in the eastern part of the city, close to the Royal Library of Alexandria.
 It was built during the reign of Augustus Caesar, between 29 BCE and 14 CE.
 The Amphitheater could seat up to 10,000 spectators and was used for gladiatorial fights, public executions, and other entertainment.

 The Amphitheater was built using marble from nearby quarries.
 It consisted of a circular arena surrounded by a colonnade with three stories of seating.
 The ground level had fifty rows of seats, while the upper levels had twenty rows each.
 There were also sixty-six private boxes for VIPs on the second level.
 The third level had a covered walkway that allowed spectators to view the action from above.